ceejbot/toastmasters/08/talent.md

 # [fit] *talented*
 # [fit] ballet dancer.

-^ You've heard this.
-So-and-so is talented and amazing and does things other people marvel at.
-Talent!
+^ Talent!
 It's a thing people have!
 I'm not sure how they get it, but woo, that guy sure has it.
 I wonder what it is.

 ---

 # [fit] midichlorians

-^ Maybe talent is midichlorians.
-You remember, the stuff in your blood that made you a Jedi.
-It's just like royal blood!
+^ royal blood

 ---